The Starry Night: The painting

 The Starry Night is the only nocturne in the series of views from his bedroom window.
 In early June, Vincent wrote to Theo, "This morning I saw the countryside from my window a long time before sunrise with nothing but the morning star, which looked very big".
 Researchers have determined that Venus (sometimes referred to as the "morning star") was indeed visible at dawn in Provence in the spring of 1889, and was at that time nearly as bright as possible.
-So the brightest "star" in the painting, just to the viewer's right of the cypress tree, is actually Venus.
+So the brightest "star" in the painting, just to the viewer's right of the cypress tree, is Venus.

-The Moon is stylized, as astronomical records indicate that it actually was waning gibbous at the time Van Gogh painted the picture, and even if the phase of the Moon had been its waning crescent at the time, Van Gogh's Moon would not have been astronomically correct.
+The Moon is stylized, as astronomical records indicate that it was waning gibbous at the time Van Gogh painted the picture, and even if the phase of the Moon had been its waning crescent at the time, Van Gogh's Moon would not have been astronomically correct.
 (For other interpretations of the Moon, see below.)
-The one pictorial element that was definitely not visible from Van Gogh's cell is the village, which is based on a sketch (F1541v) made from a hillside above the village of Saint-Rémy.
+The one pictorial element that was not visible from Van Gogh's cell is the village, which is based on a sketch (F1541v) made from a hillside above the village of Saint-Rémy.
 Pickvance thought F1541v was done later, and the steeple more Dutch than Provençal, a conflation of several Van Gogh had painted and drawn in his Nuenen period, and thus the first of his "reminisces of the North" he was to paint and draw early the following year.
 Hulsker thought a landscape on the reverse (F1541r) was also a study for the painting.

 Interpretations

 Despite the large number of letters Van Gogh wrote, he said very little about The Starry Night.
 After reporting that he had painted a starry sky in June, Van Gogh next mentioned the painting in a letter to Theo on or about 20 September 1889, when he included it in a list of paintings he was sending to his brother in Paris, referring to it as a "night study."
 Of this list of paintings, he wrote, "All in all the only things I consider a little good in it are the Wheatfield, the Mountain, the Orchard, the Olive trees with the blue hills and the Portrait and the Entrance to the quarry, and the rest says nothing to me"; "the rest" would include The Starry Night.
-When he decided to hold back three paintings from this batch in order to save money on postage, The Starry Night was one of the paintings he did not send.
+When he decided to hold back three paintings from this batch to save money on postage, The Starry Night was one of the paintings he did not send.
 Finally, in a letter to painter Émile Bernard from late November 1889, Van Gogh referred to the painting as a "failure."